AuthorizeNet/accept-sample-app/README.md

 Accept Customer is the new name for Hosted CIM, part of our [Customer Profiles API](http://developer.authorize.net/api/reference/features/customer_profiles.html)

 The sample application shows how to:

-* Incorporate the Manage Customer hosted page into your application (Profiles tab).
+* Incorporate the Manage Customer hosted page into your application ("Profile" tab).
-* Embed the hosted "Add/Edit Payment" page into your application as an iFrame (Payments tab).
+* Embed the hosted "Add/Edit Payment" page into your application as an iFrame ("Payment Methods" tab).
-* Pop up the hosted "Add/Edit Shipping" page in a light-box mode (Shipping tab).
+* Pop up the hosted "Add/Edit Shipping" page in a light-box mode ("Shipping" tab).

 ### Accept.js
-Accept.js is a new integration option which allows you to leverage the full power of the Authorize.Net API while avoiding the PCI burden of credit card information hitting your servers.
+Accept.js is a new integration option which allows you to leverage the full power of the Authorize.Net API while avoiding the PCI compliance burden of credit card information hitting your servers.
 See our [developer documentation](http://developer.authorize.net/api/reference/features/acceptjs.html) for more details.

 The sample application shows how to:

-*  Incorporate the Accept.js library into your existing payment flow (Home page, PAY button)
+* Incorporate the Accept.js library into your existing payment flow ("Pay" tab --> "Pay (Accept.js)" button)

 ### Accept Hosted
-Accept Hosted provides a fully hosted payment transaction solution, Authorize.Net takes care of the payment form, the transaction itself and (optionally) the receipt generation.
-We have a Step-by-Step guide to the sample implementation here : https://github.com/AuthorizeNet/accept-sample-app/blob/master/README-AcceptHosted.md
+Accept Hosted provides a fully hosted payment transaction solution.
+Authorize.Net takes care of the payment form, the transaction itself and (optionally) the receipt generation.
+We have a Step-by-Step guide to the sample implementation here: [README-AcceptHosted.md](README-AcceptHosted.md)

 The sample application shows how to:

-*  Request an Accept Hosted form token using the Authorize.Net API (GetHostedPaymentForm)
+*  Request an Accept Hosted form token using the Authorize.Net API (GetHostedPaymentForm).
-*  Incorporate Accept Hosted into your existing payment flow (Pay tab)
+*  Incorporate the Accept Hosted payment form into your existing payment flow ("Pay" tab).
 *  Display a custom receipt using the transaction response.